rclevy/rclevy.github.io/_projects/starburst-outflows.md

 </div>

 We use new observations from SOFIA to detect [CII] in the starburst nucleus and southern outflow of M82.
 We find that most of the [CII] in the outflow of M82 is associated with the neutral atomic gas.

-## JWST Views of Starburst Outflows

-I am involved in a [Cycle 1 JWST program](https://www.stsci.edu/jwst/phase2-public/1701.pdf) to measure the near- and mid-infrared properties of two archetypal starburst galaxies: NGC253 and M82.
-Stay tuned for more updates on this project!

 ## Other work I have been involved with on this topic
 - [Bolatto et al. 2021](https://ui.adsabs.harvard.edu/abs/2021ApJ...923...83B/abstract)